MattMcFarland/hh-ajax-front-end-profile/README.md

-# WP Front End Ajax Profile Editor 1.0 #
+# WP Front End Ajax Profile Editor #
+Adds a Front End Profile / Account / Custom Avatar to Wordpress.

-Beta Version
+Version 1.0.1.a.3 *(alpha)*

 HTML5 Front end Profile editor Plugin for WP users, designed for hvac-hacks.com but am sharing with the world.
 *A super light weight plugin that lets your users edit their profile in an intuitive way.*